Go to main content

 Why we engage

-Many of the people working in our supply chain rely on PMI for a substantial portion of their income.
+Our supply chain accounts for a significant portion of potential social and environmental risks and opportunities.
+We are committed to collaborating with our value chain partners in identifying and managing these risks and opportunities responsibly.
+Moreover, many of the people working in our tobacco supply chain rely on PMI for a substantial portion of their income.
 PMI aims to treat its suppliers fairly and ethically and is dedicated to acting as a good partner to other companies, large and small, that help us achieve our ambitions.
 Collaborating with others across our supply chain helps us address social and environmental challenges and progress against our strategic goals.

 How we engage